 Once a year classes produce their own assembly which they perform to parents and carers.
-Children summarise learning which has happened so far in the term/academic year as a way of letting you know what they are studying in class.
-You will find details of such assemblies in 'In the Loop' (online school newsletter).
-They are usually held in the ground floor hall at 10:20am.
+Children summarise learning which has happened so far in the term or academic year as a way of letting you know what they are studying in class.
+These dates will be communicated with parents via email.

-Daily Assemblies
+Assemblies